Storytelling has become well-established as the basis for impactful presentations.

 Start by telling your audience that you want to make your presentation different and more conversational, and demonstrate it right away.
 By running a poll, or even better, a series of polls at the start, you can show your audience that you really mean it.

 At Adobe Summit EMEA in London, after her brief introduction, TV presenter Susie Dent ran a series of seven live polls on the use of language in business and daily life.
 Instead of simply flipping slides, she added fun and interactive elements to the introduction of her presentation while making participants in the room a part of her narrative.

 People are so used to only passively absorbing messages at presentations that it comes as a great surprise when they are asked to actively contribute.
 And that’s why it’s so effective!

 Ask people a question or present a statement and give them a few moments to reflect.
-There are a number of the steps you can take afterwards.
+There are a number of steps you can take afterward.
 You can either let them discuss in pairs, taking a few ideas straight from the floor, or, to help them overcome their fear of public speaking, get them to submit their contributions via Slido.

 Once the contributions start coming in, give your comments and then ask follow-up questions and build a discussion based on the content that came through.
 If facilitated well, people lose their anxiety and are more likely to interact.

 At the Meetings Show, presenters Roy Sheppard and Tim Ferguson got the audience to submit the one element that they considered essential for making a successful presentation.
 The contributions were displayed in the form of a word cloud highlighting the most frequent terms.
 The presenters commented on the results while bringing in more comments from the floor, creating a great conversation with the audience.

 Quiz your audience

 There is nothing more boring than just plainly setting out the numbers or facts.
 As we all know, this is the sad reality of many presentations.